-- Loss of sensation in the fingers – the ability to feel small objects may be affected
+- loss of sensation in the fingers – the ability to feel small objects may be affected and

 In the cold and wet, the tips of the fingers going white then red and being painful on recovery (vibration white finger).

-If you continue to use high-vibration tools these symptoms will probably get worse, for example:
+If affected individuals continue to use high-vibration tools these symptoms will probably get worse, for example:

-- The numbness in your hands could become permanent and you won’t be able to feel things at all;
+- the numbness in the hands could become permanent and they won’t be able to feel things at all,

-- You will have difficulty picking up small objects such as screws or nails;
+- they will have difficulty picking up small objects such as screws or nails,

-- The vibration white finger could happen more frequently and affect more of your fingers
+- the vibration white finger could happen more frequently and affect more of their fingers.

 Health surveillance is required for vibration hazards where:

-- Workers likely to be regularly exposed to vibration levels above the exposure action value (EAV – 2.5m/s2 a(8));
+- workers are likely to be regularly exposed to vibration levels above the Exposure Action Value (EAV – 2.5m/s2a(8)),

 - workers are likely to be occasionally exposed to vibration levels above the Exposure Action Value (EAV – 2.5m/s2a(8)) where the risk assessment identifies that the frequency and severity of exposure may pose a risk and